popov-alex/Seasons-App--React_ClassComponents/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-## General Description of the Project
+## Description

-This is an educational project, the goal of which was to practice React datastructures and syntax.
+This is an educational project, the goal of which was to practice React data structures and syntax.

-The application itself is not really useful, as it only identifies whether the user is in the Southern or Northern Hemisphere and whether it is summer or winter for him/her respectively.
+The application itself is very plain, as it only identifies whether the user is in the Southern or Northern Hemisphere and whether it is summer or winter for him/her respectively.

 However, even with such a limited functionality, this application contains the core React data structures and uses modern React syntax.